erdo/fore-state-tutorial/DEV.TO.md

 ## SyncTrigger

-We need to specify 2 things to use a SyncTrigger:
+We need to specify 2 main things to use a SyncTrigger:

 - what we want to happen when it is triggered (typically show a snackbar or a dialog; start an activity; or run an animation)
 - the threshold required to trip the trigger (network connectivity goes from connected->disconnected; an error state goes from false->true; the amount of money in an account goes below a certain limit; a timer goes beyond a certain duration, etc)